Fn4Us/fn4us.github.io/README.md

+#IF YOU ARE HERE BECAUSE YOU DONT KNOW THE CORRECT LINK, WRONG LINK IDIOT

 # Fn4Us Games

 This was a fun project that I made over a weekend that could play games in a browser.
 This is also my biggest and _most complex website_ yet suprisingly.